jalyna/oakdex-pokedex/README.md

 - [Nature](doc/nature.md)
 - [Generation](doc/generation.md)

+### Sprites

+If you want also to include sprites in your pokedex, check out [oakdex-pokedex-sprites](https://github.com/jalyna/oakdex-pokedex-sprites).

 ## Contributing

 I would be happy if you want to add your contribution to the project.
 In order to contribute, you just have to fork this repository.